Topological complexity of the work map: Introduction

 Nevertheless, both the configuration space $C$ and the workspace $W$ of a given robot arm are connected by the continuous {\em work map}

 which assigns to each state of the configuration space the position of the end effector at that state.

-This map is a crucial object for implementing algorithms controlling the task performed by the robot manipulator.
+This map is an important object to be considered when implementing algorithms controlling the task performed by the robot manipulator.
 Indeed, the input of such an algorithm are pairs $(a,b)\in W\times W$ of points of the workspace, that is, pairs of possible positions of the end effector.
 The output for such a pair ought to be a curve in the configuration space $\alpha\in C^I$ such that $f\big(\alpha(0)\bigr)=a$ and $f\big(\alpha(1)\bigr)=b$, where $C^I$ is the space of curves in $C$ (that is the space of continuous maps $I=[0,1]\to C$).

 One may argue that a motion planner of the configuration space $C$ produces such an algorithm by composing with the work map.
 However, the efficiency of such an algorithm might not be optimal as, for instance, the work map is not injective in general and therefore, many states of the configuration space may give the same position of the end effector.